procitec/pyside/sources/pyside6/doc/tools/pyside-uic.rst

 is in charge of positioning all the elements like your design.

-To use this Python file, you should follow our tutorial in :ref:`using_ui_files`, but in summary, it is mainly importing the class from the generated file and setting it up in your code:
+To use this Python file, you should follow our tutorial in :ref:`tutorial_uifiles`, but in summary, it is mainly importing the class from the generated file and setting it up in your code:

 .. code-block:: Python